glen654/play-tech-chat-application/README.md

-This is chat application designed using Java Socket programming
+This is a chat application designed using Java and little bit of CSS